zombieCraig/DartRPG/memory-bank/activeContext.md

 - Fixed Oracle widget in journal entry screen to prevent errors when rolling on categories
 - Improved Oracle dialog UI with ExpansionTile for categories
 - Added search functionality to Oracle dialog in journal entry screen
+- Fixed bug where journal entry content wasn't loading in the editor when opening existing entries

 ### Journal Entry Screen Enhancements
 - Implemented a rich text editor with markdown-style formatting